 “I think anybody who says they are a good liar is obviously not.
 Only because any legitimate liar would insist that they are honest about everything.”

 He laughed.
 He had nice teeth.
-His dentist must have made a bomb by them.
+His dentist must have made a bomb just from fixing them.
 I was sure no one could have been born with such a perfect set or pearly whites.

 “Going back to writing… what is easiest to write?
 Generally,” he said knowing he wasn’t clear.